Raphael-Stellwag/meet-together/README.md

 The app still should work completly find (this error just could get to a problem when built for prod).
 You can rid of this warning by editting `node_modules/@angular-devkit/build-angular/src/angular-cli-files/models/webpack-configs/browser.js`, change `node: false` to `node: {crypto:true}`.

+### Optional Configuration

+You can specify a different api_base_uri in the `environment/environment.ts` files.
+The api_base_uri is used for the http requests as well as for the socket.io connection.

 ## Build for production